 You may notice some drainage from your incision for the first few days.
 Tell your healthcare provider right away if you have:

 Your healthcare provider will tell you when to start moving around and how much weight to put on your leg.
-He or she may instruct you to not put your full weight on your leg at first.
-You may stay in the hospital a week or so while your hip starts to heal.
+They may instruct you to not put your full weight on your leg at first.
+You may stay in the hospital for a few days up to a week or so while your hip starts to heal.
 Depending on how you do, you may be able to go home.
 Or you may need to go to a rehabilitation or nursing facility.

 Your provider may give you instructions on what types of activities you can and can’t do.
 As you start to get around, you may find that you need to use a cane or crutches.
-You will likely work with a physical therapist to regain your mobility and strength.
+You may also need to work with a physical therapist to regain your mobility and strength.

-You should be able to do light activities within a couple of weeks.
+You should be able to do light activities in a few weeks.
 During this time, it may be helpful to have extra help.

 Keep all your follow-up appointments.
 Follow all your healthcare provider’s instructions.
 If you have external stitches or staples, they will be removed a week or so after your surgery.